 I am Johnny Peck.

 Hello.
-I've built useful things around the web since early 2000.
-I started Slipcase Media, my first software company, in 2004 while studying at Virginia Tech.
+I've built useful things around the web since 2000.
+I co-founded Slipcase Media, a small software company, in 2004 while studying at Virginia Tech.
 We made a 3D movie along with e-commerce sites with Typo3 and Flash when it was still Macromedia.
+We were in the Collegiate Times.
 They called them rich web applications.
-Then I moved to Maui for a while.
+Then I moved to the island of Hawaii and later to Maui for a few years.

 Later, I became the principal software builder at Attache in Washington, DC and StayAttache.com crafting software and business processes for over six years starting in 2012.
-That system was still running 12 years on.
+That system was still running twelve years later.

-I've done websites since FrontPage in '97, servers, computer arts, robots, Wordpress plugins, machine learning, generative AI animation and real nature video channels on YouTube, made a few scars and a song or two.
+I've done computing things since the Apple IIe and Commodore and website things since FrontPage '97.
+Servers, content management systems, business systems, WordPress plugins, machine learning, generative AI animations and a nature documentary with ML on YouTube, made a few scars and a song or two.
 I have tropical island irrigation and landscaping skills.
-I've got a few AWS certifications but I often choose Linode.
+I've got a few AWS certifications, but I often choose a Linode VPS.

 Principal Software Maker at Attache Property Management